petzval/btferret/UPDATE.md

    in the devices file.
 Fixes a bug - when the devices file only specified one primary service: 1800 with characteristics.

+### Version 14

+1. Python interface.
+The library can now be compiled as a Python module.
+Instructions for Python coding have been added to the documentation.

+2. New function le\_pair().
+Implements pairing and bonding from an LE client, and authentication for an LE server.

+3. Revised HID code keyboard.c to make use of le\_pair.

+4. The Python capability has made it necessary to change the way pairing information is stored.
+Any existing pairing information generated with previous versions will be lost.